BookingFactory/BookingEngineDeepLink/README.md

-rate | Valid Rate Category ID from TheBookingFactory Hotel Settings, Positive integer grater than 0 referer | Any string to represent partner currency | Use one of presented currencies, like USD, EUR, THB etc. lng | Use one of presented languages, line es, en, ru, etc
+rate | Valid Rate Category ID from TheBookingFactory Hotel Settings, Positive integer grater than 0 referer | Any string to represent partner currency | Use one of presented currencies, like USD, EUR, THB etc. lng | Use one of presented languages, like es, en, ru, etc